OlgaPodolska/Movies_ELT/README.md

 # Movies-ETL

-# Mapping_Earthquakes
-GeoJSON data to create interactive earthquake map
+ELT process with Wiki and Kaggle data to PostgreSQL

 # Purpose
 The purpose of this project is to perform the ETL process by adding the data from Wikipedia, Kaggle, and MovieLens to a PostgreSQL database.
 I created an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
 For that I writed one function that takes in all the three files — Wikipedia data, Kaggle metadata, and the MovieLens rating data, and run the ETL process by adding the data to a PostgreSQL database.